Guidelines on IFLA Branding

 IFLA’s primary objectives for agreeing to IFLA Branding through use of our name or logo are:

-- To help IFLA achieve its mission to be the global voice of the library and information profession, or to assist member organizations in achieving their mission.
+- To help IFLA achieve its mission to be the global voice of the library and information profession, or to assist member organisations in achieving their mission.

 - For mutual benefit within an endorsed reciprocal partner relationship.